Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Challenges and Future Directions

-Lastly, a natural assumption among most of the literature is that the source data are labelled.
-This may be because the source data are generally treated as the auxiliary data for instructing the target task and the unlabelled data could be unrelated and lead to negative transfer.
-However, there are still research argue that the redundant unlabelled source data can still be a treasure as a good starting point of parameters for target task as mentioned in Section~\ref{sec:selftaught}.
-Hence, it is also encouraged to employ more potential from unlabelled source data in the future research.
+A natural assumption among most of the literature is that the source data are extensive and labelled.
+This may be because the source data are generally treated as the auxiliary data for instructing or teaching the target task and the unlabelled source data could be unrelated and may lead to negative transfer.
+However, some research works argue that the redundant unlabelled source data can still be a treasure as a good starting point of parameters for target task as mentioned in Section~\ref{sec:selftaught}.
+How to effectively leverage the massively available unlabelled source data to improve the transfer learning approaches is an interesting problem.